We're an affiliate

 Make sure to recount every episode of your dog’s experience with the symptoms of neurological problems.

-It will help if you took a clear video of your dog when walking wobbly, during moments of seizures, or any other unusual activity.
+It will help if you take a clear video of your dog when walking wobbly, during moments of seizures, or any other unusual activity.

 The vet may collect a sample of the cerebrospinal fluid through the back of your pup’s neck to perform a spinal fluid analysis.
 This will shed some light on the possibilities of infections or cancer.